WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > ---

 ### Install dependencies and run the setup script
-> Execute the setup script to check prerequisites and install dependencies:
+> Execute the setup script from terminal to check prerequisites and install dependencies:
 > <copy>./setup.sh</copy>
 > This script will:
 > > - Verify Node.js installation